codermrrob/loginbridge/README.md

 The service bridges Google and Twitch account logins with Enoki zkLogin service for zk wallets

 This code is not considered production ready.

+Copyright (C) 2026 Rob Smith, Canon Project (coderrob) Licensed under the AGPL-3.0.
+See LICENSE for details.